Effective from 25th May 2018

 This is a primary concern and as my client, I hope to offer you choice and control.
 This means that you have the right to withdraw consent at any time for me to hold your data.
 As a Therapist, who occasionally uses creative interventions, I want to ensure you that any drawings, writing or artwork done in the session are yours.
 If you wish not to take these materials with you after the relevant session, I will store the material safely and anonymised for the duration of our time together, and following the ending of our sessions, I will shred the work in a timely manner.
 I will never use any of your data/artwork for writing, publishing, and research or training purposes.

-I have weekly supervision to support and ensure my practice is safe, as well as bi-monthly supervision for my separate clinical practice at Let’s Get Talking Galway.
-Supervision is a legal and ethical requirement.
-When I share client material, this is always done confidentially, protecting your identity.
+I have weekly supervision to support and ensure my practice is safe.
+Supervision is a legal and ethical requirement for all accredited therapists.
+When I share client material, this is always done carefully in order to fully protect your identity.

 I sometimes take very brief process and content notes to help me reflect upon our session and connect sessions.
-When I decide to do so, this is always typed up and kept on a password protected computer, and never handwritten.
-I hold this minimal information, anonymised, for seven years, after which it is deleted securely.
-You have a right to see the information I hold about you should you wish to.
+When I do so, this is always typed up and kept on a password protected computer.
+I hold this minimal information, anonymised, for a maximum of seven years, after which it is deleted securely.
+You have a right to see the data I hold about you should you wish to.
 You can also ask me to delete all or any of the information that I hold.
 There are however some details I need to keep due to legal and professional obligations.

 I promise to keep all sensitive data safely.
 This involves my anonymising (via letters and numbers), using passwords and encrypting documents.
 I keep all sensitive data on a password protected PC and in password protected files which nobody else is able to access.
 I dispose of data by permanent deletion and shredding.
 I dispose of client emails on a yearly basis, unless there has been a specific request to receive a newsletter in which case I will store your email on MailChimp, through which there is always an ‘opt out.’

-Whilst we work together, I will store your first name and phone number on my smartphone as ‘Client X.’ I will only contact you in response to you or concerning appointments.
+Whilst we work together, I will store your first name and phone number on my smartphone as ‘Client (name).’
+I will also store your email address.
+I will only contact you concerning appointments or to send you information I may have promised during a session.
 When we agree to discontinue working, I will delete your number.

 I do not engage with any of my clients via Social Media.
 I will not follow you on social media, nor will I accept friend requests to my private accounts.
-Social Media includes WhatsApp and any other instant messaging service, EXCEPTING responding to messages through my business page Soul Focus Therapy on Facebook Messenger for new clients only.
-Following initial contact, I will respond to messages about appointments through my website, by text or by email.
+In terms of instant messaging services, I will respond to messages through my business page Soul Focus Therapy on Facebook Messenger for new clients only.
+Following initial contact, I will respond to messages about appointments by text or by email.
+I will also respond to WhatsApp messages only when this is directly concerning an appointment.

 In the event of a complaint